mkoeppe/sage/src/doc/en/developer/coding_basics.rst

   to it as ::

     os.path.join(os.path.dirname(__file__), 'sage-maxima.lisp')

+- Large data files should not be added to the Sage source tree.
+  Instead:

+  - Create a separate git repository for them
+  - Add metadata in your repository that make it a pip-installable package (distribution package)
+  - Upload it to PyPI
+  - Create metadata in ``SAGE_ROOT/build/pkgs`` that make your new pip-installable package known to Sage

 - In an appropriate subdirectory of ``SAGE_ROOT/src/sage/ext_data/``.
   (At runtime, it is then available in the directory indicated by